 For a full lung exam, start with the patient sitting on the end of the exam table and first examine the anterior chest.
 The gown on one side is dropped to just above the breast.
 In almost all women, the lungs can be viewed down to the liver interface without exposing much of the breast.
 Two stripes of ultrasound gel are placed vertically (from top to bottom because the gel tends to drip down anyway) on the anterior chest in the parasternal and anterior axillary lines from the first intercostal space to the likely diaphragm.
-Then have the patient place his hand on his head.

 Have the indicator examiner left and move the probe down one interspace at a time.
 It is very important to stop and watch a breath with each move.
 It is wrong to continually slide the probe hoping to spot something on the move.
 With the width of the curvilinear probe it only takes two vertical passes to complete the anterior chest.
 Wipe the gel and repeat the process on the other side.

 After the anterior exam, the patient turns so his back is to the examiner and gel is placed in the right supra-scapular area and then the right paraspinal, mid-back, and posterior axillary lines below the scapula (again, apply the gel from top to bottom).
 Ideally, in a fairly healthy patient without shoulder trouble, the patient would place the ipsilateral hand on his head, modestly spreading the ribs.
 However, many patients cannot hold the hand up for the entire posterior and then lateral exams.
 The hand-on-the-head position is then reserved for the mid-axillary line lateral exam.